LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Playing LambdaHack
 ==================

-The following backstory blurb is a copy of the sample game intro screen.
+The following backstory blurb is a copy of the sample game intro screen:

  LambdaHack is a small dungeon crawler illustrating the roguelike game engine